Megatrends 2025 – What’s driving strategic foresight in your organisation?

-This August, we gathered over 100 of the world’s leading Advisory professionals for the two day Advisory Board Centre Megatrends Festival.
-The virtual meetings were an exploration of what will be shaping the future of business in the years to come to enable future-focussed thinking and meaningful exploration of the possible strategic impacts for businesses.
+This August, we gathered over 100 of the world’s leading Advisory professionals for the two-day Advisory Board Centre Megatrends Festival.
+The virtual meetings were an exploration of what will be shaping the future of business in the years to come to enable future-focused thinking and meaningful exploration of the possible strategic impacts for businesses.

 But before we look to the future, let’s take a moment to reflect on the past.